 The Secondary Roll Structure and the Secondary Roll Structure Fixation must have a nonstructural fairing attached to it.
 These fairings must lie within RV-SRS-FR-MAX and RV-SRS-RR-MAX and cover at least the surfaces of the secondary roll structure including its fixation lying within RV-SRS-FR-MIN and RV-SRS-RR-MIN.
-A fillet radius of up to 25mm may be applied between these fairings and the adjoining chassis and bodywork surfaces.
+A fillet radius may be applied between these fairings and the adjoining chassis and bodywork surfaces.